 The Volusia County Sheriff’s Office has often collaborated with the Daytona Beach Police Department, targeting sex buyers in street-level reverse stings since 1977, and web-based stings since 2005.
 Large-scale reversals are frequently conducted, using one or more undercover female officers as decoys.
 An example of a combined sting/reverse sting occurring in November 2013.
 On the first day, undercover male officers conducted a street-level sting, arresting 10 women.
 The next day in the same area, 10 men were arrested after agreeing to pay for sex with an undercover female officer, posing as a prostituted person.
 The names and ages of the arrestees were publicized.

-In March 2015, an undercover child sex predator sting in Volusia County led to 43 people being arrested for targeting children for sex, prostitution or distribution of child pornography.
+In March 2015, an undercover “child sex predator sting” in Volusia County led to 43 people being arrested for targeting children for sex, prostitution or distribution of “child pornography” (child sexual abuse materials).
 Of the 43 arrested, 22 men were caught on camera approaching a decoy house where a team of undercover officers were waiting for them.
-Each of the suspects thought they had made arrangements to meet a child for sex.
+Each of the suspects thought they had made arrangements to meet a child for sexual abuse.
 Called “Operation PredaTour,” the undercover sting involved officers posing as children online, waiting to be propositioned.
 Decoys identified themselves as a child age 14 or younger, and men ranging in age from 20–59 years old traveled from all over Florida to meet what they believed to be an underage girl.

 - Volusia County Sheriff’s Office

 - “17 Arrested in Daytona Beach Prostitution Sweep”, Daytona Beach News-Journal, November 29 2013.

 - “29 Men, 6 Women Charged with Prostitution Offenses During Sting”, Daytona Beach News-Journal, March 7 2014.